Dixon6/GMC-ALS/README.md

 **Roll:**
 - Compressed Vector[3] (Acceleration) sometimes replay in the log when having some movement input in a different direction while rolling.

-**Turn In Place:**
+**Turn In Place**
-- Animation does not match perfectly well, when turning in looking direction or aiming while standing still.
+- Aiming rotation while standing still does not match the feet's animation perfectly.

 **Ragdoll/Get Up:**
 - Complete rework (Deactivated for now)